Nadine Lustre: 2018–present: Critical acclaim and subsequent projects

 In 2019, she starred in Irene Villamor's Ulan, her first major film project without Reid.
 She played the role of romance novel editor turned children's book writer Maya Landicho in the film, which uses elements of magic realism.
 Praising Lustre's performance in the film, Tito Valiente of Business Mirror wrote, "It has been such a long time when the camera of a local film has ever been in love with an actress.
 Nadine Lustre, with the face that can act, deserves that love."
 The film, which was co-produced by HOOQ, got recognized by the Asian Academy Creative Awards.
 It won several awards in the regional category of the awards procedure, including one for Best Actress.
 Lustre competed with other regional winners for the Grand Prize, but lost to India's Shefali Shah.

-Lustre also starred in the dance musical film Paul Basinilio's Indak opposite Sam Concepcion.
+Lustre next starred in the dance musical film by Paul Basinilio, Indak, opposite Sam Concepcion.
 She played the role of Jen, an island girl who joined a dance group after a video of her dancing went viral on social media.
 Lustre and Concepcion, along with other dancers in the film, went through weeks of dance training before filming began.

+After a three-year break from film, Lustre starred in the suspense-drama film Greed (2022), opposite Diego Loyzaga and directed by Yam Laranas.
+She won her second FAMAS Best Actress award for her role as Kichi, a lottery winner who escapes town to protect her winnings from the greedy townspeople.
+In the same year, she played Lyra, an online content moderator, in Mikhail Red's techno-horror film Deleter.
+The film was part of the 2022 Metro Manila Film Festival.
+Lustre won the festival's Best Actress award.

+In 2024, she starred in her second film with Red, the folk horror Nokturno.
+That same year, she returned to the Metro Manila Film Festival through Dan Villegas’ Uninvited.
+The latter earned her the Best Supporting Actress award at the FAMAS 2025, as well as the Movie Supporting Actress of the Year at the 53rd Box Office Entertainment Awards.

+She will reunite with Vice Ganda after ten years through the 2025 Metro Manila Film Festival entry Call Me Mother, directed by Jun Lana.